KaleemNwzKhan/KaleemNwzKhan.github.io/_pages/About.md

 </p>

 <p>
-<strong>Background.</strong> I received my B.S.
+<strong>Background.</strong> I received B.S.
 (2015) and M.S.
-(2018) degrees in Computer Science with honors from the
+(2018) degrees in CS with honors from the
-<a href="https://www.nu.edu.pk/">National University of Computer and Emerging Sciences (NUCES)</a>, Pakistan.
+<a href="https://www.nu.edu.pk/"> NUCES </a>, Pakistan.
-Before starting my Ph.D., I was a Research Team Lead at the Intelligent Information Processing Lab under the
+Before starting Ph.D., I was a Research Team Lead at the Intelligent Information Processing Lab under the
 <a href="https://ncai.pk/">National Center for Artificial Intelligence (NCAI)</a> and served as a Lecturer at
 <a href="https://bahria.edu.pk/">Bahria University Islamabad</a> and the
 <a href="https://www.uetmardan.edu.pk/uetm/">University of Engineering and Technology, Mardan</a>.